flexera-public/flexera-plugins/azure/rs_azure_cosmosdb/README.md

 - The Azure CosmosDB Plugin makes no attempt to support non-Azure resources. (i.e. Allow the passing the RightScale or other resources as arguments to a CosmosDB resource.)

-Full list of possible actions can be found on the [Azure CosmosDB Accounts API Documentation](https://docs.microsoft.com/en-us/rest/api/cosmos-db-resource-provider/databaseaccounts)
+Full list of possible actions can be found on the [Azure CosmosDB Documentation](https://docs.microsoft.com/en-us/rest/api/cosmos-db/)

 ## Examples